zkVerify/zkverify-docs/docs/architecture/08-VFlow/01-what-is-vflow.md

 ---

 VFlow is the first zkVerify System Parachain specifically designed to act as a gateway, for zkVerify, to the EVM world.
-The primary purpose of VFlow is to enable bridging back and forth, from zkVerify to any EVM Chain, the VFY Token, leveraging Layer Zero.
+The primary purpose of VFlow is to enable bridging the VFY Token from zkVerify to EVM Chains

 - VFlow is a *permissioned* EVM blockchain.
 - VFlow was built starting from the [OpenZeppelin EVM Template](https://github.com/OpenZeppelin/polkadot-runtime-templates/tree/main/evm-template) and [Moonbeam](https://moonbeam.network/) [fork](https://github.com/moonbeam-foundation/frontier) of [Frontier](https://github.com/polkadot-evm/frontier).